 By Vladislav Korostyshevskiy, MS, LAc

-“This is a problem with the education system in America: they don't teach you how to process information,” says Dr. Dmitry Royter.
+“This is a problem with the education system in America: they don’t teach you how to process information,” says Dr. Dmitry Royter.
 For the last fifteen years, Royter has prepared students for standardized tests such as the GMAT and SAT.
 When Royter, who runs his own test-prep firm, IvyPrep, took the GMAT himself, he scored among the highest three percent of those taking the exam, so he should know a thing or two about how to get ready for a test.
+This article gives unique insight for acupuncture students to take control of their study habits and structure their learning.

 “The way I think about information—it’s like a website,” Royter explains.
 He says the information is organized in “a tree structure—the main idea, then it goes into subpart one, subpart two, and so on and so on”.
 When he first encounters information that he must master, Royter first reads through it “really fast.
 I only retain the main ideas.
 Then I go back as I need it.
 That’s very, very simple and very efficient.”